3 civilians were killed in firing by the Indian Army in 3 separate places of Guwahati, Assam today

-3 civilians were killed in firing by the Indian Army in 3 separate places of Guwahati, Assam today.
+3 civilians were killed in firing by the police in 3 separate places of Guwahati, Assam today.

-One Dipanjal Das (aged 23) was shot dead when a joint patron of Army and Police fired at the public of the Guwahati’s Lachitnagar area today morning.
-Lachitnagar is a residential area where the Army and Police were conducting search operations against the protestors.
+One Dipanjal Das (aged 23) was shot dead when a joint patron of para-military and police fired at the public of the Guwahati’s Lachitnagar area today morning.
+Lachitnagar is a residential area where the para-military and police were conducting search operations against the protestors.

-In the evening, 2nd person was killed in firing by Army in Guwahati’s Hatigaon area.
+In the evening, the 2nd person was killed in firing by police in Guwahati’s Hatigaon area.
 The 3rd person was killed in firing in Basistha Chariali of Guwahati.
-The 2nd and 3rd person are yet to be identified.
+The one killed in Hatigaon area is identified as 17 years old teen named Sam Stafford.
+The 3rd person are yet to be identified.

 The citizen of Guwahati openly came to the roads to protest against the Citizenship Amendment Bill 2019, defying the government-imposed curfew.

-Police and Army initially used rubber bullets, tear gases and lathi charges, but from the afternoon, the Army and police are firing on protesters injuring and killing their own citizens.
+Police, para-military and army initially used rubber bullets, tear gases and lathi charges, but from the afternoon, the police and para-military are firing on protesters injuring and killing their own citizens.

 Suspension of internet services is continued in the entire Brahmaputra valley of the state for another 2 days.

-Note: Update: As Army clarified that they are not involved in firing on public, the news is updated.